nach der arbeit

 Most users are also open to supporting an unknown brand, responding that they would be willing to spend at least $100 at the time of purchase.

 Users ranked style, quality, and comfort as the 3 highest criteria when purchasing high-end clothing.
 A good web presence also would most likely influence their decision-making.

-Based on insights from mental models and survey results, I created personas that all shared an appreciation for high-end clothing but represented different shopping habits and reasoning for supporting a new brand.
+Based on insights from the mental models and survey, I developed personas that all shared an appreciation for high-end clothing, but differed in their shopping habits and rationale for supporting a new brand.

 - Appreciates clothing that is stylish, well-made and comfortable

 - Needs good photos and customer reviews to provide more insight before buying

 - Needs customer service for extra validation

 - Should be able to return/exchange easily if necessary

 - Wants to be notified of discounts and events